Skip to main content

 Keyboard Shortcuts

-Prisma Calendar provides commands that you can bind to hotkeys for quick filter access:
+Several filtering commands can be assigned hotkeys for quick access:

 Troubleshooting